 This is one of those slow-cooked Sunday sauces that you can prepare in several ways.
 I’ve always used my slow cooker in the past.
 This past week I was craving this sauce, and we are in Florida at our condo without a slow cooker.
 I decided to use my cast iron Dutch oven and prepare the sauce stove top, and it turned out great.

 Short ribs need to be cooked low and slow, so no matter how you do it, you’ll end up with a delicious, tender meat sauce if you follow those principles.
 I’ve adapted the recipe to include instructions for the stovetop and the slow cooker, depending on how you want to prepare it.

-This is a great dish for busy families, because you can take a few minutes in the morning to get it started, then you just leave it on all day slowly simmering and creating its magic.
+This is an excellent dish for busy families because you can take a few minutes in the morning to get it started, then you just leave it on all day, slowly simmering and creating its magic.
 At dinner time, just pull the meat off the bones (most will have already fallen off!), cook your pasta, and serve.

 - 3 Pounds Beef Short Ribs